toml-lang/toml/README.md

 arr6 = [ 1, 2.0 ] # INVALID
 ```

 Arrays can also be multiline.
-Terminating commas (also called trailing commas)
+A terminating comma (also called trailing comma)
-are ok after the last value of the array.
+is ok after the last value of the array.
 There can be an arbitrary number of
 newlines and comments before a value and before the closing bracket.

 ```toml